-Targeted Area: It is expected that at least one-third of the 2024D Mortgage Loans will be made to households in Targeted Areas.
+Targeted Area: It is expected that at least one-third of the 2024F Mortgage Loans will be made to households in Targeted Areas.
 A Targeted Area is defined as (i) a census tract in which 70% of families have incomes which are less than 80% of the statewide median family income or (ii) an area of chronic economic distress.
-Designation as an area of chronic economic distress may change over time and is based on several factors including housing demand, demand for financing, area income levels, and/or unemployment rates.
+Designation as a Targeted Area may change over time and is based on several factors including housing demand, demand for financing, area income levels, and/or unemployment rates.
 An entire county or a smaller area within a county may be designated as a Targeted Area.
 Currently, there are over one hundred Targeted Areas designated in Colorado.